Azure/azure-dev/templates/common/.azdo/pipelines/README.md

 This document will show you how to configure an Azure DevOps pipeline that uses the Azure Developer CLI.
 This logic will eventually be integrated into the `azd pipeline config` command.

 You will find a default Azure DevOps pipeline file in `./.azdo/pipelines/azure-dev.yml`.
-It will provision your Azure resources and deploy your code upon pushes and pull requests.
+It will deploy your Azure resources and deploy your code upon pushes and pull requests.

 You are welcome to use that file as-is or modify it to suit your needs.